T7-Components/image/README.md

 npm install @t7/image --save-dev
 ```

-The **Image** component display an image when it is visible or nearly visible.
+The **Image** component displays an image when it is visible or nearly visible.

 ---